willastro/ENIIGMA-fitting-tool/doc/Examples.rst

     :alt: alternate text
     :figclass: align-center

-    Continuum SED, SVS4-9 spectrum on the top panel, the optical depth on the bottom panel.
+    Figure 1: Continuum SED, SVS4-9 spectrum on the top panel, the optical depth on the bottom panel.

 As you can note, the function fails to trace the continuum in the near-IR regime, althout it gives an acceptable continuum in the L-band interval.
 Below the same procedure is repeated using the blackbody function.